karanmann/project-food-site/README.md

-# Build a food review site
+# Build a Food Review website 🌮🥑

 During this week we will meet-up in Sthlm – YAY!
 During those days we will practice our Javascript and API skills a bit more.
 During the days we will also work as a real team using Github - you will experience, first-hand, the issues and problems that can occur when working together with code.